 Before setting up tickets for your event, you will need to create global settings for the registrations of the event.

-To do that, go to the Event Dashboard > Registrations > Details.
+To create Tickets (Free/Paid), go to the Event Dashboard > Registration > Tickets > Create Tickets.

 Fill in the following fields:

 - Ticket Name

 - Ticket Type: Select the Paid or Free option

 - Price: If you chose the Paid option

 - Ticket Group: Each Ticket must be associated with a Ticket Group and cannot be associated with multiple Groups.
 By default, at least 1 ticket group will be created for your event as this is required.

 - Registrations Limit for Ticket: This is the maximum number of registrations for this specific ticket.
 If this number is higher than the Global Max Registrations number (found in Registrations > Details), the actual maximum number of registrations for the specific ticket in question will be capped at the Global Max Registrations number.

 - Access type: Select whether this ticket is a "Hybrid" or "Virtual" ticket.
 If you select "Hybrid", attendees will also receive a QR code so they can access the on-site event.